ichortower/HatMouseLacey/docs/README.md

 # Hat Mouse Lacey

-![The text "Hat Mouse Lacey" and a pixel art portrait of an anthropomorphic mouse character against a background of a cabin by a river](images/hero.jpg)
+![The text 'Hat Mouse Lacey' and a pixel art portrait of an anthropomorphic mouse character against a background of a cabin by a river](images/hero.jpg)

 Adds a new, familiar face to Stardew Valley.